Raise Your Voice for HER!

 HG Mom Stories

-It was January 1999, and I was 13 weeks pregnant sitting in the Emergency Room hooked to an IV.
+It was January 1999, and I was 13 weeks pregnant hooked to an IV in the Emergency Room.
 Since violently vomiting Thanksgiving dinner, I had barely kept anything down.
 The ER doctors looked at my blood work, and I have never seen a team move so fast.
-This was my introduction to medical professionals that understood how…Read More
+This was my introduction to medical professionals that understood how sick…Read More

 They say when you see those two little lines on your home pregnancy test, your life is forever changed.
 As I wrestled my 9 month old into his pj’s I can say this is very true.
 However, sometimes life changes in ways we couldn’t imagine.
 When you see those two lines you start picturing the future filled…Read More